Oni22/flutterintent/README.md

 ```

 ***Start a widget for getting a result***

-If you want to get a result back from a widget when it's closed you can use startForResult():
+If you want to get a result back from a closing widget you can use startForResult():
 ```dart
 //Page 1
 FlutterIntent(context: context,name: "/page2")